| Description:

 skeleton made of cartilage.
 Since cartilage comprises more organic

-their ancestors remain one of the most successful groups of marine
+and their ancestors remain one of the most successful groups

 It